aimms/how-to/Articles/249/249-model-variables-with-limited-values.rst

 =======================================

 .. meta::
-   :description: Linearizing trick to model x in S = limited set of values.
+   :description: Demonstrates how to model a variable that can only take a limited discrete set of values using binary variables and equality constraints in AIMMS.
-   :keywords: algebraic modeling, constraints, linear, integer, discrete
+   :keywords: discrete variable, binary variable, limited values, integer programming, linearization, MIP modeling, equality constraint, algebraic modeling